MirzaDevelopment/Afterparty-bookstore-webshop/README.md

 6. Web application achieves 97+ score on google lighthouse test on performance, SEO and accessibility.

 ## Planned features
-1. Detailed book page with broader description, book rating, and reader comments.<br/>
-2. Comment management system with validation and profanity filter.<br/>
-3. "Similiar like this" carousel.<br/>
+1. "Similiar like this" carousel.<br/>

 ## Installation and requirements
 ## Installation notice